aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 ![finished cp deploy multi-region](images/03-codepipeline-complete.png)

-### [3] Enabling Cloudwatch Dashboard to show multi-region metrics
+### [3] Enabling CloudWatch Dashboard to show multi-region metrics

-Now that you have deployed the stack in the secondary region, lets adjust the Cloudwatch dashboard that you created in the previous lab to include these new resources.
+Now that you have deployed the stack in the secondary region, lets adjust the CloudWatch dashboard that you created in the previous lab to include these new resources.
 This will provide visibility to the Core and Like services running across both regions on the same dashboard.

 You have (2) options at this point:

+Run the `bootstrap/dashboard/setup` script.
+This will deploy a fully prepared CloudWatch dashboard for you showing metrics from both stacks in both regions.
+If you're short on time or would rather focus on the traffic management bits later in the workshop, reveal and follow the Option 1 step by step below.

+  OR

-Follow the steps below, using the provided documentation (and hints if you get stuck), to add the additional metrics to the Cloudwatch dashboard manually.
+Follow the steps below, using the provided documentation (and hints if you get stuck), to add the additional metrics to the CloudWatch dashboard manually.
 If you go this route, try not spend more than 5 min on each step if you're at an AWS event with a time limit.
 We want you to be able to get through as many of the labs as possible.

-OR

-Run the `bootstrap/dashboard/setup` script.
-This will deploy a fully prepared Cloudwatch dashboard for you showing metrics from both stacks in both regions.
-If you're short on time or would rather focus on the traffic management bits later in the workshop, reveal and follow the Option 1 step by step below.

 **Choose your adventure!**